d3m02/cpp_grimoire/C++ Notes/Books and courses notes/Effective Modern C++/Chapter 7 - The Concurrency API.md

 The upshot of these various considerations is that using `std::async` with the default launch policy for a task is fine as long as the following conditions are fulfilled:
 + The task need not run concurrently with the thread calling `get` or `wait`.
-+ It doesn't matter which thread's `thread_local` variables are reed or written.
++ It doesn't matter which thread's `thread_local` variables are read or written.
 + Either there's a guarantee that `get` or `wait` will be called on the future returned by `std:async` or it's acceptable that the task may never execute.
 + Code using `wait_for` or `wait_until` takes the possibility of deferred status into account.